G 29-38: Debris disk

 The circumstellar environment of G29-38 first attracted attention in the late 1980s during a near-infrared survey of 200 white dwarfs conducted by Ben Zuckerman and Eric Becklin to search for low mass companion stars and brown dwarfs.
 G29-38 was shown to radiate substantial emission between 2 and 5 micrometres, far in excess of that expected from extrapolation of the visual and near infrared spectrum of the star.
 Like other young, hot white dwarfs, G29-38 is thought to have formed relatively recently (600 million years ago) from its AGB progenitor, and therefore the excess was naturally explained by emission from a Jupiter-like brown dwarf with a temperature of 1,200 K and a radius of 0.15 solar radius.
 However, later observations, including speckle interferometry, failed to detect a brown dwarf.

 Infrared observations made in 2004 by NASA's Spitzer Space Telescope indicated the presence of a dust cloud around G29-38, which may have been created by tidal disruption of an exocomet or exoasteroid passing close to the white dwarf.
 This may mean that G29-38 is still orbited by a ring of surviving comets and, possibly, outer planets.
 This is the first observation supporting the idea that comets persist to the white dwarf stage of stellar evolution.

-Infrared emission at 9-11 Mircons from Spitzer spectroscopy were interpreted as a mixture of amorphous olivine and a small amount of fosterite in the disk.
-Modelling of the disk have shown that the inner edge of the disk lies at around 96±4 white dwarf radii and that the disk has a width of about 1-10 white dwarf radii.
-The dust mass of the disk is about 4-5 x 10^{18} g (about half the mass of a massive asteroid) and the disk has a temperature less than 1000 K.
+Infrared emission at 9–11 microns from Spitzer spectroscopy were interpreted as a mixture of amorphous olivine and a small amount of fosterite in the disk.
+Modelling of the disk have shown that the inner edge of the disk lies at around 96±4 white dwarf radii and that the disk has a width of about 1–10 white dwarf radii.
+The dust mass of the disk is about 4–5 × 10^{18} g (about half the mass of a massive asteroid) and the disk has a temperature less than 1000 K.

 The white dwarf is detected in x-rays with Chandra and XMM-Newton.
 This is seen as evidence for accretion from the disk and while the count number is small, there is evidence that this x-ray emission could come from iron.